ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Modules and Packages.md

     'thishost', 'time', 'toBytes', 'unquote', 'unquote_plus', 'unwrap', 'url2pathname', 'urlcleanup', 'urlencode', 'urlopen', 'urlretrieve']

-When we find the function in the module we want to use, we can read about it more using the `help` function, inside the Python interpreter:
+When we find the function in the module we want to use, we can read more about it using the `help` function, using the Python interpreter:

     help(urllib.urlopen)

 ### Writing packages

-Packages are namespaces which contain multiple packages and modules themselves.
-They are simply directories, but with a twist.
+Packages are namespaces containing multiple packages and modules.
+They're just directories, but with certain requirements.

 Each package in Python is a directory which **MUST** contain a special file called `__init__.py`.
-This file can be empty, and it indicates that the directory it contains is a Python package, so it can be imported the same way a module can be imported.
+This file, which can be empty, indicates that the directory it's in is a Python package.
+That way it can be imported the same way as a module.

 If we create a directory called `foo`, which marks the package name, we can then create a module inside that package called `bar`.
-We also must not forget to add the `__init__.py` file inside the `foo` directory.
+Then we add the `__init__.py` file inside the `foo` directory.

 To use the module `bar`, we can import it in two ways: